Does someone you know get on your nerves? Learn to move past it and love everyone.

 It’s especially important during this time of year to get rid of those negative feelings and learn to love everyone.

 So how to change?
 It’s actually pretty simple.
-Here’s 4 different methods that have worked effectively for 4 different people that we spoke to, and one of them might work for you.
+Here are 4 different methods that have worked effectively for 4 different people that we spoke to, and one of them might work for you.

 - Think Positive Thoughts

 Every single person, no matter how selfish, self-centered, and annoying, has at least some positive traits.
 Take the time and write them out.
 You can call a friend or sister to help you compile the list if the going gets tough.
 Here are some ideas: She’s funny, she has good taste, she is complimentary, she loves your kids, she is a good aunt, she cooks well, she’s generous.
 If you can’t come up with 10, 5 will do.
 Then start repeating that list as often as you can or as often as you need to interact with that person.
 You’ll notice a change within you immediately.

 P.S.
 This works when you’re annoyed at your children and husband too.

 This method makes absolutely no sense, but it always works.
 The way to love someone is to give to them.
 Do favors for them.
 Buy a gift if it’s appropriate.
 Then, watch as they magically transform in front of your eyes.
 It may either simply be your perception of them, or it may be them reacting differently to you because of the new nature of your relationship.
 Either way, if you go out of your way a few times, you’ll cease to have that feeling of being annoyed, and you’ll be the winner in the end.